 Mature Size: 4-10' high and wide, depending on frost.

-Flowers: Tiny, clustered, blue to purple.
+Flowers: Tiny, clustered, blue to purple, easy to overlook.

 Bloom: Fall, winter and spring.

 Fruit: Inconspicuous seed.

 Leaves: Oval, hairy, green, round-toothed margins, having a strong lavender

 fragrance, edible.
 The fragrance is released by touching the plant, brushing against it, or

 by rain.
 New leaves grow smaller and grayer without water.